infolab-kaist/KiteProject/README.md

 3.  **Submit**: Push your code.
 GitHub Actions will automatically run the grading scripts in the KiteJudge server.
 4.  **Grade and Compete**: Check your scores and rankings on KiteBoard and win awards.

+> [!IMPORTANT]
+> Pushing to the `submit` branch does **not** trigger instant grading.
+The GitHub Action runs on a fixed schedule (e.g., daily), so there may be a delay between your push and when the score appears on KiteBoard.
+Make sure to submit well before the deadline to allow time for evaluation.

 ---

 ## Platform & Access